hcs0/hannahsuarez.github.io/_posts/2017-03-07-security-tips-remote-teams.md

 Some of these are just a few tips.

 When in a public space like a coffee shop, you must use a VPN to secure the connection or consider tethering to your phone.

-If possible, connect via wired instead of wireless connection.
-Usually not possible in Starbucks, but a number of hotels (and hotel business centres) will have this available.

-There is no request so life-endingly urgent that remote team members need to connect to a potentially hostile public network then and there to do the work.
-It's similar to being able to compartmentalize your time while on holiday - do you really need to check your work email by the hotel pool?
-Remind this to your team members, take pause, and go back to the task when you are in a better network (and not on holidays)

-When faced with "I'm overseas and don't have access to..." or similar type of request, ask to use a confirmed, secondary communications channel to continue with the request.
-In this case, ensure that your contact details are up to date and reachable - especially important if you are constantly on the move between numerous countries.
-You may also opt to use a Skype number or something more stable.

 While this may be on the expensive end for those with no extra devices, consider using a non-main or travel-only devices while doing short term traveling.
 I've had a few devices to use when traveling - even if it's a weekend trip.